• Published June 23, 2024

 While establishing clear, agreed-upon norms for behavior is a good thing to do, setting team norms can feel like a joke in many organizations.
 Even if team members are well-intentioned, their day-to-day challenges can easily override norms that are unrealistic.

 If you are a team leader or project manager, consider the team norms that matter to you and to the work.
 Understanding your own perspective will help you think about your own behavior and effective ways to guide the team.
+To do this, think of a time when you were part of a work team that accomplished something truly exceptional and consider these questions:

 • What did leadership do to contribute to this success?